elopio/docs/source/includes/_apiOverview.md

 `$ yarn add augur.js`

 To use the Augur API, `augur.js` must connect to an Ethereum node, which can be either remote (hosted) or local.
 To specify the connection endpoint, pass your RPC connection info to `augur.connect`.
 Augur will go through the list of potential connections provided by the `options` argument and attempt to connect to each in turn until one of the connections is successful or all attempts fail.
+The Ethereum node may have multiple http, websocket, or ipc addresses specified as arrays.
+The Augur Node, however, can only have one websocket address specified.

-In the example we have set our first connection to try as `http://127.0.0.1:8545` which is our local geth node.
-If Augur is unable to connect to the local geth node, then Augur will go to the next provided address.
-In this case we have provided a single hosted node (`https://eth9000.augur.net`) as the only other attempt to make outside of the local geth node.
-If a connection is successfully established then a `vitals` object will be returned, otherwise an error message will be returned.
+In the example, we have set our first connection to try as `http://127.0.0.1:8545` which is our local Geth node.
+If a connection to the local Geth node cannot be established, the next provided address will be tried.
+In this case, we have provided a single hosted node (`https://eth9000.augur.net`) as another attempt to make after the local Geth node.
+If a connection is successfully established, then a `vitals` object will be returned, otherwise an error message will be returned.

 Accounts
 --------